 Our attorneys offer a free initial consultation to review your claim.
 It costs you nothing to discuss your accident and potential legal options with one of our licensed attorneys.

-Get the answers to your questions today.
-We are here to help.
+Get the answers to your legal questions today.

 What if I May Have Been Partially at Fault?

 If an injured motorist shares liability for an accident, he or she may believe it disqualifies him or her from being able to recover damages.
 However, this is not true.